-This mode of communication plays a crucial role in normal and altered cellular development, such as and wound healing.
+This mode of communication plays a crucial role in normal and altered cellular development, such as cancer and wound healing.
 It has been a subject of research for over four decades, with open questions about the complexity of the pathway and how specific members achieve different outputs.

 A team of scientists, led by Professor Antónia Monteiro from NUS, used butterfly wings as a model system to uncover some of this complexity.
 The findings, published in Science Advances on 26 July 2023, revealed the presence and function of various Wnt pathway members in the genome of Bicyclus anynana butterflies.
 They also explored how these elements interact during wing development to pattern the exquisite color patterns on the wings.